 Forcing SEP to Learn an Application

 This can be done in two different ways:

-- If you know the name of the application you would like to learn, you can force SEP clients to monitor that application and learn its fingerprint.
+- If you know the name of the application you would like to learn, you can configure SEP clients to monitor that application and learn its fingerprint.

 See Application to Monitor

-See Collecting information about the applications that the client computers run
+See Collecting information about the applications that endpoints run

 Creating an Exception for an Application

 - Login to the Symantec Endpoint Protection Manager (SEPM) and go to the Policies page.